 The Old Town (Den Gamle By) in Aarhus itself is an open-air museum featuring over 75 historic buildings collected from all over Denmark.
 It offers a unique experience to step back in time and see Danish urban life as it was in the past centuries.

-Travel Time: Located within Aarhus, it is easily accessible by public transportation or a short walk from the city center.
+Travel Time: Easily accessible by public transportation or a short walk from the city center

 Travel Tip: Check out the bakery for traditional Danish pastries and the old-fashioned candy store for a sweet treat.